krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/oas_changes_reference.md

-# Krateo Azure DevOps Provider KOG - OpenAPI Specification (OAS) Changes reference
+# Azure DevOps Provider KOG - OpenAPI Specification (OAS) Changes reference

 This documents serves as a reference for changes made to the OpenAPI Specification (OAS) of the resources managed by the Azure DevOps Provider KOG.
 Note that the changes are made to **comply with some requirements** of the OASGen Provider and/or Rest Dynamic Controller or to **fix issues or inconsistencies** within the Azure DevOps REST API.